SanjayKrishna-1/Netflix_Clone/README.md

-# Create Netflix Clone using React
+# Creating Netflix Clone using React